-development of agroforestry plots.
+In 2016 the Forest Department signed a letter of understanding which permitted FCD to organize a Friends of the Vaca Forest Reserve and assist the community farmers from Arenal, Benque development of agroforestry plots.
 This time, FCD formalized a community conservation agreement with each farmer involved to ensure that the beneficiaries would commit themselves to improve their stewardship role for the protection of the reserve.

-Arenal is the closest community to the Vaca Forest Reserve and over the years the farmers have spilled over into the reserve, compounded by the fact that there are no boundary signs to delimit the reserve.
-FCD; therefore, paid special attention on this community in order to sensitize them about the reserve and generate local support.
+This year through the financial support from El Consejo Indigena CentroAmericano, 5 farmers were provided with seed funds to support their agroecological activities, while the US Department of the Interior-ITAP supported the upgrading of the field farm school.
+Additional funds were provided by the WWF-MesoAmerica to assist 3 farmers in the and generate local support.
 The WWF-Meso-America, this year was pivotal in promoting this objective through a one-year project that sought to implement agroforestry practices in Arenal village, as an alternative to reducing land and water degradation in the Belize River Watershed.
 To this end, 3 farmers received assistance to install 3 agroforestry plots that would improve their farmlands and help promote green corridors for wildlife.
 The bulk of the work went into the development of 2 nurseries consisting of 10,000 seedlings that would be planted along the riverbanks of the Mopan River.
 The Arenal Women's group led this effort successfully with the handing over of plants to community leaders of 11 communities.
 Other beneficiaries included 18 farmers from various communities and the Ministry of Agriculture who was the single largest recipient of plants for reforestation.
 The Women's group were also recipients of a food security program consisting of 350 chicks, food and vaccine supplements for the success of this project.